See All Projects

 • To define and address the operational barriers to conducting transnational pediatric trials and propose solutions, including the promotion of a model of global pediatric regulatory cooperation.

-• March 2023: Hosted the fifth and final webinar in the 5-part series, Promoting Global Clinical Research in Children: Informing the Future.
+• March 2023: Hosted the fifth in the 5-part webinar series, Informing the Future.

 • November 2022: Hosted the fourth in the 5-part webinar series, Facilitating Pediatric Medicines Development: Models of Global Cooperation